koujolang/koujo/README.md

 Keeps me curious and eager for new things. 🤩
 And most importantly, ✋
 You don't need to log in to download from GitHub! 😤

+The running speed of Koujo is 114514 times faster than Woolang!